Freshworks Inc (FRSH) Shares Rise Despite Market Challenges - News Heater

-The stock of Freshworks Inc (NASDAQ: FRSH) has increased by 2.26 when compared to last closing price of 20.53.
-Despite this, the company has experienced a 0.55% gain in its stock price over the last five trading sessions.
-MarketBeat reported 2023-12-10 that Enterprise customer relationship management (CRM) software-as-a-service (SAAS) provider Freshworks Inc. NASDAQ: FRSH has integrated artificial intelligence (AI) into its suite of products.
-The company has over 60,000 business clients, including Blue Nile, Klarna, Travix and BEL USA.
+The stock price of Freshworks Inc (NASDAQ: FRSH) has surged by 0.17 when compared to previous closing price of 24.15, but the company has seen a 17.83% gain in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-12-15 that Freshworks Inc. (FRSH) might move higher on growing optimism about its earnings prospects, which is reflected by its upgrade to a Zacks Rank #2 (Buy).

 Is It Worth Investing in Freshworks Inc (NASDAQ: FRSH) Right Now?